jamesquinlan/dsc-techstack/topics/ethics.md

 #### Task 4: Present your Reflection

 Present your reflection to the class.
-You may choose to present your reflection in the form of a written report, a slide presentation, or a video.
-Your presentation should be no more than 10 minutes in length and should summarize your research and reflections on the ethical implications of your chosen data-related issue.
+You may present your reflection as a written report, a slide presentation, or a video.
+Your presentation should be at most 10 minutes in length and should summarize your research and reflections on the ethical implications of your chosen data-related issue.